Alex Call Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Alex Call (.220 on-base percentage in past 10 games, 80 points below season-long percentage), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+On Wednesday, Alex Call (.220 on-base percentage in past 10 games, 80 points below season-long percentage) and the Washington Nationals face the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
+First pitch is at 4:10 PM ET.

 In his last game he had a hitless showing (0-for-3) against the Dodgers.